Skip to main content

 One possible way to test whether the profile matrix has converged is to measure how much each element in the PWM changes after step maximization.
 If the change is below a chosen threshold, then we can terminate the algorithm.
 EM is a deterministic algorithm and is entirely dependent on the initial starting points because it uses an average over the full probability distribution.
 It is therefore advisable to rerun the algorithm with different intial starting positions to try reduce the chance of converging on a local maximum that is not the global maximum and to get a good sense of the solution space.

-This page titled 17.3: Expectation maximization is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.3: Expectation maximization is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.